 This course is intended for upper-division undergraduates seeking an interactive course based on modern concepts in evolution and comparative genomics.
 The course will emphasize the contribution of molecular evolution to a series of seminar events in life's history: origin of life; origin of cells; origin of eukaryotes; origin of multicellularity; evolution of animal development; human origins.
 (F)

 In-depth introduction to genomics, including genome sequencing; bioinformatics; sequence annotation and analysis; complex trait mapping; DNA microarrays and their uses; proteomics; structural genomics.
 Also listed as Plant & Microbial Biology C145. (currently not offered)

 MCB C146: Topics in Computational Biology and Genomics (4 units)

 Prerequisites: Bioengineering 142, Computer Science 61A, or equivalent ability to write programs in Java, Perl, C, or C++; 100, 102, or equivalent; or consent of instructor.

 Instruction and discussion of topics in genomics and computational biology.
 Working from evolutionary concepts, the course will cover principles and application of molecular sequence comparison, genome sequencing and functional annotation, and phylogenetic analysis.
-Also listed as Bioengineering C146 and Plant & Microbial Biology C146. (no longer offered)
+Also listed as Bioengineering C146 and Plant & Microbial Biology C146. (currently not offered)

-MCB C148: Microbial Genomics and Genetics (3 units)
+MCB C148: Microbial Genomics and Genetics (3 units; Syllabus)